 Korean Womenlink, the Korea Women’s Hot Line, and the Korea Women’s Association United issued a joint statement Wednesday lambasting the ruling.

 On June 4, the court reversed a high court ruling that decided in favor of Choi in a compensation suit filed by Shinhan Engineering and Construction in 2004 against the actress, who was the model for its apartments.

 The advertiser claims she did not keep her contractual obligation to “maintain dignity,” because she disclosed to the public her bruised and swollen face which was caused by the violence of her then husband, former baseball player Cho Sung-min.
 They divorced soon afterward.

-For the rest see here.
-Also, see here for my original post on this issue and information about similar cases in the past, see here for my introduction to domestic violence in Korea, and finally, for a quick primer on the numerical rates of domestic violence in Korea (albeit in 2004), with many graphs and tables, see here.
+For the rest, see here.
+Also, see here for my original post on this issue and information about similar cases in the past, and here for a quick primer on the numerical rates of domestic violence in Korea (albeit in 2004), with many graphs and tables.

-(Although it was already common knowledge, it’s good that the Korean media is now naming the company by the way.
+(By the way, although it was already common knowledge, it’s good that the Korean media is now naming the company.
 But I wonder if it was originally kept anonymous by a court order, or just by convention?)